To ask the Prime Minister if he will make a statement on the Government’s implementation of the Lammy review.

 No disrespect to the Minister, but this is not about outputs or actions.
 This is about outcomes, and the outcomes for black and ethnic minority young people, in particular, in our criminal justice system are all going in completely the wrong direction.
 Does the Minister accept that the outcomes are going in the wrong direction, and that a lot more needs to be done to reverse that?

 With respect, I think the position is more nuanced than that; I do not think that outcomes in education, for example, are all going in the wrong direction.
-One of the success stories over recent years is in how black British boys are achieving much higher standards than they were as little as 10 years ago.
+One of the success stories over recent years is that black British boys are achieving much higher standards than they were as little as 10 years ago.
 That is encouraging, but it is right to say that in some aspects of the criminal justice system, things are moving in a different direction.
 I completely get that, but it was this Government who commissioned the race disparity audit and then, when people thought it was going to be a one-off, actually decided that it had been such a valuable exercise that we would recommission it again and again.
 We have leaned into this issue because we recognise that if we want a fair society we have to make sure that outcomes are even too.